ale-chen/afrl-uav-detection/planning.md

 **Griff**: gaussian distribution for volume data augmentation: (decide whether or not 'no drone' is a class): cut up into 5 second chunks, drop or gather into separate any snippets without drone noises.

-**Alec**: NMF hyperparameter selection.
-Looking at alternative matrix representations of audio data to run through NMF denoising.
+**Alec**: Looking at alternative matrix representations of audio data to run through NMF denoising.

+**Nick**: NMF hyperparameter selection and debugging.

 ## Clustering